ginstrom/paladin-novel/epub-master.md

 "Then I'll do what I have to do."
 Gond started walking toward the inner city, where reports suggested the last pockets of resistance were being mopped up.
 "But I'm hoping it won't come to that."

-As he made his way through the liberated streets of Darach, Gond passed a group of freed slaves huddled near a fountain.
+As he made his way through the liberated streets of Blackwater, Gond passed a group of freed slaves huddled near a fountain.
 Many bore fresh wounds from the battle, but it was the older scars that drew his attention—the brands that marked them as property, burned into foreheads and hands with deliberate cruelty.

 An elderly woman looked up as he approached, her eyes widening with recognition.
 "You're him," she whispered.
 "The Paladin of Mercy."